pertusa/mf0sp/README.md

 # Multiple fundamental frequency estimation system

-This is method described in:
+This is the method described in:

 ```
 A. Pertusa and J.M.
 Iñesta, "Efficient methods for joint estimation of